 Full of beautiful illustrations that show a young girl enjoying solo activities, this tender book celebrates what we can gain from being alone and what we can gain from being with a friend.
 This is a particularly good book for more introspective and introverted students.

-Buy it: Sometimes It’s Nice To Be Alone at Amazon
+Buy it: Sometimes It’s Nice To Be Alone on Amazon

 Henry really wants a friend, but when things often feel too loud and too close, this seems like an impossible task.
 This heartwarming book provides an important perspective about friendships from a child on the autism spectrum.

-Buy it: A Friend for Henry at Amazon
+Buy it: A Friend for Henry on Amazon

 Brian feels invisible until a new friend joins the classroom and Brian helps welcome him.
 The timeless message about the power of kindness to help kids feel seen, heard, and valued makes this a perennial favorite for readers of all ages.

 20. Don’t Hug Doug (He Doesn’t Like It) by Carrie Finison

 Doug likes a lot of things—including his rock collection, harmonica bands, and his many friends—but he thinks hugs are just way “too squashy.”
 When you need children’s books about respecting personal boundaries and different ways to show you care about a friend, definitely reach for this one!